finbourne/lusid-sdk-csharp-preview/sdk/docs/EntitiesApi.md

 ## GetPortfolioChanges

-> ResourceListOfChange GetPortfolioChanges (string scope, string effectiveAt, DateTimeOffset? asAt = null)
+> ResourceListOfChange GetPortfolioChanges (string scope, DateTimeOrCutLabel effectiveAt, DateTimeOffset? asAt = null)

 [BETA] Get the next change to each portfolio in a scope.